-Implementing an D2C service represents a significant change for programmers, who are effectively now in a new business, something they often underestimate.
-While the hype around D2C and D2C generally might make it look like an easy way to success, the reality is that launching a successful D2C business is not as simple as Netflix have made it seem.
+Implementing a D2C service represents a significant change for programmers, who are effectively now in a new business, something they often underestimate.
+While the hype around D2C and D2C generally might make it look like an easy way to success, the reality is that launching a successful D2C business is not as simple as Netflix has made it seem.

 Data audit and reporting

 Doing a data audit is the first step companies should take when implementing or planning to implement D2C, with the long-term goal being to improve customer acquisition and retention.
 This audit should begin by looking at business-as-usual (BAU) reports and then working out how ideal BAU reports would look.
 These ideal reports can then represent the goals the company should have for how its data functions, stating which technologies it will use, followed up by seeing what the company would like to achieve with these new OTT data.
 If the team can identify the gaps between their ambitions and the reality of the data, this is the essence of the data audit.